pybamm-team/pybamm.org/content/open_source_programs.md

 ### NumFOCUS Small Developer Grants

 PyBaMM is a NumFOCUS sponsored project, allowing it to gather funds from NumFOCUS Small Developer Grants.
-The program is flexible and can accommodate any type of projects.
+The program is flexible and can accommodate any type of project.
 There is no dedicated list of projects for this program, but the projects listed in other programs can be funded through NumFOCUS Small Developer Grants.
 You can also reach out to PyBaMM maintainers if you have a particular project in mind that is not listed anywhere.
 Each application cycle can fund exactly one project.
 For more information, visit the [NumFOCUS Small Developer Grants](https://numfocus.org/programs/small-development-grants) page.